zxul767/ex-machina/content/blog/clean-code-critique/index.md

 }
 ```

-The implementation gives us some clues (e.g., a relevant multiple apparently has something to do with squares of primes), but the mere fact that we have to conjecture is already a strong "smell" in this code.
-The next method is straightforward and follows the [principle of least astonishment](https://wiki.c2.com/?PrincipleOfLeastAstonishment) well (though it might be better if the author had avoided a negation in the method's name):
+The implementation gives us some clues (e.g., a relevant multiple apparently has something to do with squares of primes), but the mere fact that we have to make conjectures is already a strong ["smell"](https://martinfowler.com/bliki/CodeSmell.html) in this code.

+The next method is straightforward and follows the [principle of least astonishment](https://wiki.c2.com/?PrincipleOfLeastAstonishment) well:

 ```java
 public class PrimeGenerator {